esnet/react-axis/README.md

 # React Axis

+An axis widget intended to replace generated D3 SVG with a React friendly component.
+Under the hood, it still uses D3's scales and format, but rendering and animation is done with React.

+This is a very minimal version of the functionality needed for a full charting app, but it's a start.
+We will be merging this into react-timeseries-charts.
+Once that happens we'll bump this to v1.0.

 Getting started
 ---------------

 This React Axis component is intended to be installed with [npm](https://www.npmjs.com/) and the built into your project with a tool like [Webpack](https://webpack.github.io/).
-It expects React to be present, of course.
-This component is also used within our TimeSeries visualization library: react-timeseries-charts.
-You might want to check that out.
+As it is a standalone axis component, most likely it should be used in another library, but who knows.
+Either way, it expects React to be present.

 To install: